blackskygg/RollingLydia/README.md

 # RollingLydia
-Randomly picks up a name and a problem from list.
+The program randomly picks up a name and a problem from a name list and a problem list, respectively.

-Written to assist questioning in classroom.
+It's written to assist questioning in classrooms.

 # Usage
 The program is splitted into 3 tabs, namely, the Rolling Tab, the Name List Tab and the Problem List Tab.